cnobile2012/bahai-calendar/docs/source/usage.rst

 This module provides all the heavy lifting for the astronomical calculations.
-All the methods are protected, so unless you are fixing a bug in this API you will should never need to use any methods in the BaseCalendar class.
-The **BaseCalendar** class supers the **JulianPeriod** and **AstronomicalTerms** classes.
+All the methods are protected.
+The methods that would generally be used for a project using this API can be found in the last third of the BaseCalendar class.
+The **BaseCalendar** class supers the **AstronomicalTerms** and **JulianPeriod** classes.

 --------------------
 julian_period module